Symmetric Equilibria in Stochastic Timing Games: Introduction

-With a first-mover advantage, there is often a preemption incentive that leads to equilibrium existence problems even with mixed strategies in very simple, completely well-behaved deterministic models.\footnote{ See, e.g., \cite{FudenbergTirole85} and \cite{HendricksWilson92}. } One needs to extend strategies to model preemption appropriately in continuous time, which requires some coordination mechanism (not to be confused with public \emph{correlation}).
-As there is no respective ``next period'', the players have to be able to ensure that the game ends instantaneously regardless, but without simultaneously stopping to occur with probability 1.
-We use the generalization of the concept of \cite{FudenbergTirole85} to stochastic models provided in \cite{RiedelSteg14}, which gives us preemption equilibria that correspond to symmetric mixed equilibria in discrete time.
-These can be combined with the previous equilibria for local second-mover advantages with continuous strategies, to obtain a general existence and characterization of subgame-perfect equilibria with symmetric payoffs without any restriction on the order of payoff processes.
+With a first-mover advantage, there is often a preemption incentive that leads to equilibrium existence problems, even with mixed strategies and in very simple and well-behaved deterministic models.\footnote{ See, e.g., \cite{FudenbergTirole85} and \cite{HendricksWilson92}. } Strategy spaces and outcome distributions need to be extended to model preemption appropriately in continuous time, which requires some coordination device (not to be confused with familiar \emph{correlated} strategies).\footnote{ Specifically, as there is no respective ``next period'' to charge with a threat of stopping if nobody stops in the current one, players have to be able to prevent that everybody waits for a positive amount of time, regardlessly of the opponents' strategies (resp.\ deviations), but without the implication that all stop simultaneously with probability one. } We use the generalization of \citeauthor{FudenbergTirole85}'s \citeyearpar{FudenbergTirole85} concept developed in \cite{RiedelSteg17} for stochastic models, which affords us local equilibria of preemption reminiscent of symmetric mixed equilibria in discrete time.
+Such continuation equilibria can be combined with the previous, continuously mixed equilibria for local second-mover advantages, to establish a general existence and characterization of subgame-perfect equilibria with symmetric payoffs~-- without any restriction on the order of the underlying payoff processes.

-These equilibria now allow for richer models of strategic real options, for instance, which typically focus on preemption.
-In the latter case one needs to ensure that waiting until preemption starts is optimal, however, which may hold in a specific model or requires a particular assumption.\footnote{ See \cite{RiedelSteg14} on such properties.
-For a strategic investment model where both preemption and attrition situations can arise see \cite{StegThijssen15}. } Here we may have some continuous stopping beforehand.
+These results facilitate the analysis of richer models, e.g., of strategic real options.
+So far, the focus has been either on attrition or on preemption, but feedback effects between strategically relevant first- and second-mover advantages in different phases of one game have not been studied much.\footnote{ See \cite{StegThijssen15} for a model where every firm's equilibrium option exercise can happen while there is a first- or a second-mover advantage (each with positive probability) and for an explicit analysis of the strategic tradeoffs.
+Many real options models with preemption effects also have phases with second-mover advantages, but it is then argued that waiting is optimal (see \cite{RiedelSteg17} and \cite{Steg18} for general conditions when this is the case). \cite{Kwonetal16} either observe preemption or attrition depending on their initial choice of parameters. \cite{DecampsMariotti04} discuss introducing a preemption incentive to their war of attrition, which essentially leads to a new boundary condition for their equilibrium differential equation. }